Two Australian states on COVID-19 alert after infected woman's interstate travel | Health

 Two Australian states on COVID-19 alert after infected woman's interstate travel

-Queensland authorities said they were investigating if the couple, who drove from Melbourne, had a travel exemption to enter the state, despite their home state of Victoria being under a hard lockdown.
-Queensland has issued alerts for parts of Sunshine Coast, a popular tourist spot, and two regional areas.

-NSW authorities said the pair traveled mostly through regional towns over five days last week.
-"The message broadly to our regional communities is be on high alert, this is a real and present danger to us, having people who are positive, travelling through our state stopping at multiple venues puts our state at risk," NSW state Health Minister Brad Hazzard said.
+NSW authorities said the pair travelled mostly through regional towns over five days last week.
+"The message broadly to our regional communities is be on high alert, this is a real and present danger to us, having people who are positive, traveling through our state stopping at multiple venues puts our state at risk," NSW state Health Minister Brad Hazzard said.

 NSW, the country's most populous state, has not reported any locally acquired cases of COVID-19 in more than a month, while Queensland last reported cases in late March.
+Australia on Thursday also reported a 52-year-old woman died from serious blood clots with a low blood platelet count after having the AstraZeneca vaccine, the second death in Australia linked to the vaccine out of 3.6 million doses given.

+"We are getting very good at diagnosing and treating this particular event.
+But in this particular case that was not successful," Chief Medical Officer Paul Kelly told reporters.
+The country has now had a total 35 confirmed and 13 probable cases of the rare side effect.
+The AstraZeneca vaccine is recommended only for people over 50 in Australia.

+The government on Thursday extended a ban on cruise ships entering Australia to Sept.
+17. The curb has been in place since March 2020, when cruise ships were the source of most of Australia's early COVID-19 cases.
 MELBOURNE LOCKDOWN

 On Thursday, Victoria reported four new locally acquired cases, versus one case a day earlier, taking the total infections in the latest outbreak to 90.
 The new cases, all from the same household, come as Melbourne prepares to come out of a two-week lockdown on Thursday night, although some curbs on travel and gatherings remain.